ungoldman/tinystore/README.md

 ### `.remove(key)`

-`.remove()` will remove the key passed as a parameter from the `.session` object and save the change to localStorage.
-It will also return the value of the key you removed in case you want to do something fancy.
+`.remove()` will remove the given key from the `.session` object and save the change to storage.
+It will also return the key's value in case you want to do something fancy.

 ```js
 store.remove('whatever')